Pomodorify/Pomodorify_Documentation/README.md

 - **Class Diagram:** Visual representation of the Pomodorify application's classes and relationships, created in Enterprise Architect.

 - **Sequence Diagram:** Sequential illustrations of interactions between objects in specific scenarios, created in Enterprise Architect.

+**Trello Board:**

+Where tasks are stored and moved in real time during the Sprints, available under this link: https://trello.com/b/WpsP5D2U/pomodorify